shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-30-10-Spring-Kafka-Write-to-Cassandra.md

 ---
 layout: single
 title: 'Spring Kafka Write to Cassandra'
-description: 'This post discussses how to use Spring Kafka to create a producer and consumer of JSON messages.
+description: 'This post discusses how to use Spring Kafka to create a producer and consumer of JSON messages.
 The consumer is able to consume messages and simultaneously write them to a data source.'
 date: '2019-10-30'
 classes: wide